T0BUU/Demo/README.md

 ### Major parts of the implementation

-* Change MapsActivity to a fragment
+* Changed MapsActivity to a fragment
 * Added fragments: GameFragment, ProfileFragment and SettingsFragment
 * Added new layout files for each of the fragments.
 * Added a PagerAdapter for switching between tabs.